 Would you part with one of the best sheepdogs you ever had?

 The last few days at Kings Green Farm have been something of a roller coaster.
 At the end of last week we had the trauma of the Kelpie puppies being stolen, and then huge relief when we heard they’d been recovered from North Wales.

 Enough to be going on with, you might think, but no. We’d previously arranged for someone to come to see some sheepdogs we had for sale, and one of those dogs was Carew.

-Don’t misunderstand me; we adore Carew, and she’s by far the best sheepdog we’ve ever had, so you could be forgiven for wondering why today she’s on Dartmoor looking after someone else’s sheep.
+Don’t misunderstand me; we adore Carew, and she’s by far the best sheepdog we’ve ever had.
+You could be forgiven for wondering why today she’s on Dartmoor looking after someone else’s sheep.

 The truth is that Carew was wasted here.
 She’s the sort of sheepdog who knows what’s needed, and just gets on with it.